Porsche Macan Review 2025: Price, specs & boot space

 That means they feel a little more plush for more of the time, but whatever Porsche Macan you pick, you’ll have no cause for complaint about the way it drives.
 This is as enjoyable as SUVs get.

 The engine you get in your Macan will depend on the version you buy, obviously, but also when it was made.
-Porsche made tweaks to the engine lineup through the car’s life, so there are quite a few small variations in the precise figures involved.
+Porsche has made tweaks to the engine line-up through the car’s life, so there are quite a few small variations in the precise figures involved.
 All you really need to know is that all of them are very fast, it’s just a question of how fast.

-The Porsche Macan S, meanwhile, has a twin-turbocharged 3.0-litre V6 petrol with around 340PS, which cuts that dash to around five-and-a-half, although the precise figures will depend not only on the age of your car, but also whether the optional Sport Chrono Package (which makes it a shade quicker) is fitted.
+The Porsche Macan S, meanwhile, has a twin-turbocharged 3.0-litre V6 petrol with 380PS, which cuts that dash to 4.8 seconds, although the precise figures will depend not only on the age of your car, but also whether the optional Sport Chrono Package (which makes it a shade quicker) is fitted.
 It feels a good bit quicker than the entry car, and makes for an appreciably more frenetic experience behind the wheel.
-The Porsche Macan GTS version uses a 360PS version of the same engine for a fraction more freneticism.

 All Macans come fitted with a seven-speed twin-clutch gearbox, which is nothing short of fabulous.
 Changes are smooth and unobtrusive when you want them to be, yet brisk and businesslike when you’re getting a move-on, and it always seems to select the correct ratio at the first time of asking.